JaviFdezT/ClasSOMfier/README.txt

         The final configuration can be postprocessed so that it can be used again to find subcategories inside a specific category:
             >>nn.postprocess_output()

+    FUTURE WORK:

+        -Application to large systems.

+    In the case of doubts or problems, all questions are welcome.
+Open to new collaborations.